 Multisites give you the ability to manage multiple WordPress websites in a single installation.
 Yet it remains one of the most misunderstood features of WordPress.
 We clear the jungle of the multisite network for you: What is and can a WordPress multisite do and for which projects is it worthwhile?

-Sites in a multisite network are registered as subdomains, subdirectories of the root domain (subdirectory) or with their own domain in a multidomain network.
-For each of these sites, there can be multiple levels of access.
-All sites in the network have the same choice of themes and plugins because they are installed globally - but content and look can differ enormously between sites.
-The themes and plugins are installed globally, but which ones are used on the individual websites can be decided individually.
+Websites in a WordPress multisite network are registered as subdomains, subdirectories of the root domain (subdirectory) or with their own domain in a multidomain network.
+There can be several access levels for each of these sites.
+All websites in the network have the same selection of themes and plugins, as they are installed globally - but the content and appearance can differ enormously between the websites.
+The themes and plugins are installed globally, but which of them are used on the individual websites can be decided individually.

 These features make a WordPress multisite useful in many ways.
 Nevertheless, there are a lot of cases where a multisite network is not the best solution.

 The Multisite function was introduced in 2010 in WordPress version 3.0 and has since become a very common way to manage multiple website installations.
 Often, the decision for a WordPress multisite setup turns out to be problematic in retrospect - this happens mainly when individual pages have become too individual and are now to be converted into individual websites.
 But more on that later!

 - One WordPress installation for an unlimited number of websites